NixOS/nix.dev/maintainers/google-season-of-docs-2023.md

 ### Nix expert

-An expert Nix contributor will be evailable for answering technical questions concerning Nix specifics to everyone involved.
+An expert Nix contributor will be available for answering technical questions concerning Nix specifics to everyone involved.
 The main concern is guiding the curriculum design, and introducing participants to the Nix ecosystem's particularities.
 We can expect issues to emerge in the process, and the Nix expert will be responsible for addressing them within the project's timeline as far as possible.